Holography for de Sitter bubble geometries: Introduction

 We consider a comoving observer at the center of the bubble, and another observer in the de Sitter ``parent'' region, at the antipodal point of the spatial sphere.
 The observers' worldlines correspond to the left and right vertical edges of the Penrose diagrams of \Fig{fig:Penrose_diag_intro}, respectively.
 The bubble region with smaller cosmological constant is shaded blue, while the ``parent'' de Sitter region with higher cosmological constant is shaded red.
 The causal patches of the two antipodal observers are delimited by the dashed diagonal lines.

 Depending on the causal patches associated with the two observers, we classify the bubble geometries into three classes.
 In the first class, the causal patch of the bubble observer extends in the ``parent'' de Sitter region while the causal patch of the antipodal observer is causally disconnected from the bubble (\Fig{fig:Penrose_diag_intro_++}).
 In the second class, both causal patches overlap with both the bubble and the ``parent'' de Sitter regions (\Fig{fig:Penrose_diag_intro_+-}).
 Finally, in the third class, the causal patch of the bubble observer is causally disconnected from the ``parent'' de Sitter region, while the causal patch of the antipodal observer extends in the bubble region (\Fig{fig:Penrose_diag_intro_--}).
 As we will see in \Sect{sect:bubble_geometry}, the three classes of geometries can be characterized by two signs $\varepsilon_L=\pm 1$, $\varepsilon_R=\pm 1$, whose physical interpretation will be described.
 The three above cases correspond, respectively, to $(\varepsilon_L,\varepsilon_R)=(+1,+1)$, $(\varepsilon_L,\varepsilon_R)=(+1,-1)$, and $(\varepsilon_L,\varepsilon_R)=(-1,-1)$.
-In the $(\varepsilon_L,\varepsilon_R)=(+1,+1)$ and $(\varepsilon_L,\varepsilon_R)=(+1,-1)$ cases, the causal patches of the antipodal observers overlap.
-In the case $(\varepsilon_L,\varepsilon_R)=(-1,-1)$, the two patches are causally disconnected.
+In the $(\varepsilon_L,\varepsilon_R)=(+1,+1)$ and $(\varepsilon_L,\varepsilon_R)=(+1,-1)$ cases, the tension of the domain wall is positive and the causal patches of the antipodal observers overlap.
+In the case $(\varepsilon_L,\varepsilon_R)=(-1,-1)$, the tension of the domain wall is negative, and so special boundary conditions must be imposed, such as those across a non-fluctuating string theory orientifold, in order to avoid instabilities.
+Moreover, the two patches are causally disconnected.
 This difference will play a crucial role in the holographic constructions of \Sect{sect:holography}.
 The dynamical nucleation of bubbles will not be discussed in this paper.
-See \eg \cite{Brown:1988kg} for details regarding this case.
+See \eg \cite{Brown:1988kg, Brown:1987dd, Maloney:2002rr} for details regarding this case.
+Only the positive tension cases $(\varepsilon_L,\varepsilon_R)=(+1,\pm 1)$ can describe features of expanding Coleman De Luccia bubbles formed in gravity scalar field theory models via spontaneous nucleation \cite{Coleman:1980aw}.